danbev/learning-ai/notes/optimization-algorithms.md

 This helpful with saddle points where the slope of the function is zero but it is not a local max or min.
-Because of momentum for us to have arrived at the saddle point we must have been moving down hill and therefor the velocity vector will case the update to the weights to be larger and we will/can help move past the saddle point.
+Because of momentum for us to have arrived at the saddle point we must have been moving down hill and therefor the velocity vector will cause the update to the weights to be larger and we will/can help move past the saddle point.
 But it is also possible that the momentum will cause us to miss a local minimum and the velocity could cause us to overshoot it.
 This is controlled by the momentum coefficient alpha (α).
 There are adaptive learning